Age of the universe: Observational limits

+Before the incorporation of dark energy in the model of cosmic expansion, the age was awkwardly less than the oldest observed astronomical objects.
+This connection can be used in reverse: the oldest objects found constrain the values of the density parameter for dark energy.

 Cosmological parameters

 The problem of determining the age of the universe is closely tied to the problem of determining the values of the cosmological parameters.
-Today this is largely carried out in the context of the ΛCDM model, where the universe is assumed to contain normal (baryonic) matter, cold dark matter, radiation (including both photons and neutrinos), and a cosmological constant.
+This is largely carried out in the context of the ΛCDM model, where the universe is assumed to contain normal (baryonic) matter, cold dark matter, radiation (including both photons and neutrinos), and a cosmological constant.